pandashavenobugs/MqttResponsePatternBlogPost/README.md

 export default mqttServerClient;
 ```

 The properties object in option is supported by just MQTT 5.0.
 So we set the protocolVersion 5 to use properties object.
-In this options.
 At this point we have 2 necessary options, requestResponseInformation and requestProblemInformation.
 The [RequestResponseInformation](https://www.hivemq.com/blog/mqtt5-essentials-part9-request-response-pattern/#:~:text=sender%20and%20receiver.-,Response%20Information,-In%20the%20spirit) is used for the broker sending the clients the response information in the CONNACK packet.
 The requestProblemInformation is used by clients to indicate any failures.

 Creating interfaces/relay.interface.ts